We're making significant progress on our Caribou Habitat Restoration Project

 Our project uses techniques such as mounding the ground, planting trees on these mounds, adding woody debris and leaning tree stems into the pathways to help cover historical corridors cut into the forest for seismic work, access roads and other activities.
 By closing these long open stretches, our work aims to make it harder for wolves to hunt caribou.
 Woodland caribou are listed as threatened under Canada’s Species at Risk Act.

 We continue to measure and monitor the results of our restoration work and share what we learn with others through Canada’s Oil Sands Innovation Alliance.
-For example, we’re a member of the Regional Industry Caribou Collaboration, where producers work collaboratively across individual company tenures and lease boundaries to coordinate habitat restoration in the Cold Lake and East Side Athabasca caribou herds and conduct research on caribou ecology and how wildlife respond to habitat treatments.
+For example, we’re a member of the Regional Industry Caribou Collaboration, where producers work collaboratively across individual company tenures and lease boundaries to coordinate habitat restoration in the Cold Lake and East Side Athabasca River caribou herds and conduct research on caribou ecology and how wildlife respond to habitat treatments.
 We also work on a coordinated caribou approach with our peers at the Canadian Association of Petroleum Producers.

 Planting trees to support caribou (2:13) Transcript